intel/gbs/README.rst

 Running 'gbs import'
 --------------------

-Subcommand `import` is used to import source rpm or unpacked src.rpm to current git repository.
-This subcommand is mostlly used for initializing git repository or upgrade packages. usage of subcommand `import` can be available from `gbs import --help`
+Subcommand `import` is used to import source rpm or unpacked \*.src.rpm to current git repository.
+This subcommand is mostly used for initializing git repository or upgrading packages.
+Usage of subcommand `import` can be available using `gbs import --help`
 ::